Plan on Tasting the Best of Chianti

 The Enoteca del Barone Ricasoli is open for tastings, both for individuals or for groups, both upon booking.
 Here, in addition to being able to taste and purchase the Ricasoli wines, under the guidance of the staff enoteca you can also buy quality products of the territory, such as honey and olive oil.

-If you DON'T have a car or don't want to drive and enjoy your wine tastings, you can still visit Castello di Brolio from Siena through this guided tour, which also takes you to Castello di Meleto, includes lunch and a visit to a third winery in the afternoon, as well as time in a local village.
+If you DON'T have a car or don't want to drive and enjoy your wine tastings, you can still visit Castello di Brolio from Siena through this guided tour, which also takes you to Castello di Ama, includes lunch and time in a local village such as Gaiole or Vertine.
 It is a whole day tour (8 hours).

 In some periods of the year, the winery is closed on the weekends.
 Check more details on the official website.

-→ CHIANTI WINE TASTING WITH TRIP TO SAN GIMIGNANO
+→ CHIANTI WINE TASTING AND TOUR OF SAN GIMIGNANO

-If you're based in Siena, I'd recommend this small group half-day afternoon guided tour to San Gimignano and Castellina with a winery visit just outside Castellina in Chianti.
+If you're in Florence,, I'd recommend this small group half-day morning guided tour of San Gimignano with a private winery visit in the hills outside San Donato in Poggio.

 → MONTERIGGIONI, SIENA AND SAN GIMIGNANO WITH WINE TASTING

-Here's another great private guided tour from Florence to Tuscany's top destinations which includes wine tasting in Chianti.
-Minimum of 3 people to activate the tour.
+Here's another great private guided tour from Florence to Tuscany's top destinations which includes wine tasting and light lunch in Chianti.
+Up to 8 people, possibility of private or shared tour.

 THE CASA DEL CHIANTI CLASSICO (Radda in Chianti)